Lover of all things personal development, with a dose of spirit mixed in!

 I get you.

-A little street cred...
+A little bit of street cred...

 I've always loved learning how to help people, whether it was via recruiting, training them for a job, or sitting down with them to work through personal roadblocks.